teehzero/sippsavatarbox/rules.md

 - **Breaking rules 'ironically' will lead to super-hilarious meta-post-ironic bans.**

 Mods can be reached by pinging @[you'll have to manually insert the active chat mod handle here].
-These mods will take DMs for abuse issues:
+These mods have agreed to directly take DMs for abuse issues:

 	- @Teeh#0783